Free public transport in Massachusetts: Franklin Regional Transit Authority (2021; 2024–present)

 Starting on April 26, 2021, the Franklin Regional Transit Authority (FRTA) ran its fixed bus routes fare-free using COVID-19 relief funding.
 Every fiscal year since the start of the COVID-19 Pandemic, the FRTA has provided fare-free service as a result of its board voting to continue to provide fare-free service.
 By late-2024, the FRTA's ridership was greater than it had been pre-pandemic.
 In the 2025 fiscal year, the program was funded through a $218,173 grant as part of the state's Fare-Free Pilot.

 Pioneer Valley Transit Authority (2022; 2024–present)

 The Pioneer Valley Transit Authority (PVTA) offered fare-free transit in late-2022 through the state-funded "Try Transit Holiday" initiative.

-In 2024, PVTA was awarded $9,511,353 to fund further fare-free transit as part of the as part of the state's Fare-Free Pilot.
+In 2024, PVTA was awarded $9,511,353 to fund further fare-free transit as part of the state's Fare-Free Pilot.
 Fare free transit was reintroduced on November 1, 2024.